gutocarvalho/puppet-puppetserver/README.md

 This module will install the latest puppetserver 5 series in your system.

-*If you are looking into puppet4 and puppetserver 2.3x please use an older version of this module.*
+**If you are looking into puppet 4 and puppetserver 2 please use an older version of this module.**

 This module can also configure puppetdb integration.